jeromevde/MealPlanner/README.md

 Todo
 - block nutrient popup within parent popup
+- remove longclick
+- share mealplan button
+- make mealplanner full screen in pc mode

 OPTIONAL
 - add a selector of meals in the aggregation componenent
 - add a displayer of meals in the ingredients aggregation component
 - add a displayer of meals & ingredients in the nutrients list
-- add checkbox button in front of the aggregated ingredients
-- link to githubdev to adapt recipes
-- make mealplanner full screen in pc mode
-- center content (recipes for example)
-- share mealplan button